abhinavgorthy25/nasscom-pd-abhinavgorthy/README.md

 ## Day 4: Timing Analysis and Clock Tree Synthesis (CTS)

 ### LEF EXTRACTION :
-Tracks and Trunks: The horizontals and vertical lines or paths on which a metal layer is drawn for routing.
-Width and Height of standard cell are defined in lambda units of Horizontal track pitch and Vertical trunk pitch.
+Tracks and Trunks: The horizontal and vertical lines or paths on which a metal layer is drawn for routing.
+The width and Height of the standard cell are defined in lambda units of Horizontal track pitch and Vertical trunk pitch.
-Layout Designer converts the layout to LEF format to avoid the disclosure of logic inside the standard cell and make is easy for the physical design engineers.
+Layout Designer converts the layout to LEF format to avoid the disclosure of logic inside the standard cell and make it easy for the physical design engineers.
 It includes design rules (tech LEF) and abstract information about the cells.
 - Adjusting Grid (Lamda):
 ``` bash